 A lot of countries, except the EU and USE, produce soy by chopping large areas of rainforests.
 They are significant for our planet, and when they disappear, a lot of species of animals die out.

 As you can see, the research on soy lecithin side effects is not clear and needs more analysis.
-Remember to avoid GMO soy lecithin, because it has a lot of health risks.
+Remember to avoid genetically modified soy lecithin, because it has a lot of health risks.

 Best Organic Soy Lecithin